 The airport is one of the world's busiest, handling 70 million passengers in 2012.
 More than a third transfer to other flights, making it a major hub airport.

 But Heathrow operates at 98% of its capacity within a current limit of 480,000 flights per year, much closer to capacity than other major London airports and rival hubs in Europe.

 Cons: The environmental impacts.
-Susan Pearson, of the Airport Watch campaign, said Heathrow would become the biggest emitter of carbon dioxide (CO2) in the country and the noise pollution would become even worse for the 725,000 people already living under the flight path.
+Susan Pearson, of the Airport Watch campaign, says Heathrow would become the biggest emitter of carbon dioxide (CO2) in the country and noise pollution would become even worse for the 725,000 people already living under the flight path.
 Added to that, there would be a loss of homes.

 Gatwick is the world's busiest single-runway airport, but relatively few passengers - about 5% - use Gatwick to transfer to other flights.